Total Stiefel Whitney classes for real representations of $\mathrm{GL}_n$ over $\mathbb{F}_q, \mathbb{R}$ and $\mathbb{C}$: Abstract

 \section{Abstract}

 We compute the total Stiefel Whitney class for a real representation $\pi$ of $\GL_n(\F_q)$, where $q$ is odd in terms of character values of $\pi$ on order $2$ diagonal elements.
-We also compute the total Stiefel Whitney class of $\GL_n(\R)$ and $\GL_n(\C)$.
+We also compute the total Stiefel Whitney classes of real representations of $\GL_n(\R)$ and $\GL_n(\C)$.